 The biggest issue for me, personally, is just how buggy Divi can get when you’re building slightly more complex layouts – something that became more apparent during the Trello experiment, above.

-And I also can’t overlook the fact that all Divi-built pages are dependant on the plugin being installed and activated.
+And I also can’t overlook the fact that all Divi built pages are dependent on the plugin being installed and activated.
 It just feels wrong.
 (But hey, I’ve always had commitment issues.)

 As for me?
 There’s still some improvement to be made before I could even consider making the switch.
 Elementor still takes the cake on that one.